 How To Adjust Your Office Chair

 The first thing you should do is to look at your chair’s instruction manual or find the office chair adjustment guide online.
 Because adjusting an office chair isn’t as straight forward as using an adjustable desk.
 Many adjustable office chairs are different.
 Once you find this information, read on to learn how to make adjustments to get the most from your chair ergonomics.
+If ergonomics are important to you, consider the Smugdesk 5579 ergonomic office chair instead.
+Or, if you’d rather stand, take a look at our Ergotron Workfit Sit and Stand workstation review.

 Adjust Your Office Chair Height

 It’s easy to adjust your ergonomic office chair’s height.
 While sitting on the chair adjust the height of the chair so that you keep your feet flat on the ground and your legs are positioned at a 90-degree angle.
 Your knees should line up with or be lower than your hips.
 After using it for a time, you can decide if you need any other small backrest height adjustments or seat height tweaks.
 This is just a small part of proper workplace ergonomics.
+Once you’ve got your chair at the right height, you’ll need to know how to sit correctly in an office chair.

 Adjust Seat Depth